-where με is the mean average error observed across all birds and σε is the standard error associated with the error.
+where νεrepresents degrees of freedom, με is the mean error observed across all observations and σε is the scale parameter associated with the error.
 As such, the known ground locations can be used to directly inform the measurement error term εi, which we assume remains consistent between ground and flight locations.
-The benefit of using the data to address issues related to measurement error, and the importance of addressing this issue are reviewed in Poessel et al 2018 and Péron et al. 2020.
+We chose to model εi using a Student’s t-distribution due to the distribution’s flexibility in modeling heavy tails, which are frequently observed in altitudinal measurement error distributions (Péron et al. 2017).

 For potential flight locations there are two possible outcomes.
 They can be recorded on the ground, in which case Ari = εi, or recorded in flight with altitude Af, in which case Ari = Afi + εi.
 This can be modelled as follows: